resplab/epicR/README.md

 ```
 Confirm that `packageVersion("epicR")` is `1.27.6`.

-2. Download and knit the following [markdown file](https://github.com/KateJohnson/epicR/tree/closed_cohort/casedetection) to replicate the case detection scenario results.
+2. In order to replicate the [case detection scenario results](https://github.com/KateJohnson/epicR/tree/closed_cohort/casedetection), go to `Case_Detection_Results.Rmd`, click the `Raw` button and copy all text that opens in the new page.

+3. Locally, start a new R Studio project, create a new R Markdown file (delete the default text), and paste the copied text.

+4. Click knit and that's it!

+Alternatively, you can clone this repo to get a local copy of `Case_Detection_Results.Rmd`.

+Keep in mind that the analysis version of these results simulates 100 million agents with 3 and 5 year intervals between case detection.
+In order to do this you'll have to run the markdown script twice, once with `yrs_btw_CD = 3`, and once with `yrs_btw_CD = 5`.
+Make sure to change the values for all `Inputs [scenario name]` code chunks.
+Each time will take ~8 hours to run.

-Refer to the publication for more information:
+Refer to the forthcoming publication for more information:

 Kate M. Johnson, Mohsen Sadatsafavi, Amin Adibi, Larry Lynd, Mark Harrison, Hamid Tavakoli, Don D. Sin, and Stirling Bryan.
 Cost-Effectiveness of Case Detection Strategies for the Early Detection of COPD.